The design brief is one of the most important documents in the Brand Manager’s toolkit.

-Working with a graphic designer on a new website, catalogue, logo or promotional flyers can quickly become a very unpleasant task without proper communication and unrealistic expectations.
+Working with a designer on a new website, catalog, logo or promotional flyer can quickly become a very unpleasant task without proper communication and unrealistic expectations.
 A well-written graphic design brief simplifies the process and helps you get the results you want.

 Project goals.
 This is the starting point of every design project.
-Be as specific as possible with what you are trying to achieve and narrow you list of goals to the most important one(s).
+Be as specific as possible in what you are trying to achieve and narrow you list of goals to the most important one(s).
 If you have multiple goals rank them by importance.

 Company overview.
-Explain in a brief paragraph what your company is all about, including the history, values, products/services, and distribution.
+Explain in a paragraph what your company is all about, including the history, values, products/services, and distribution.
 This will help the designer understand your business philosophy and create concepts that reflect it.